All Episodes

 Why don't you know?

-Well, because we don't have that in those numbers and yet, but we should do it now.
+Well, because we don't have those numbers in yet, but we should do it now.

-But this violates the natural human hode uh code of conduct where first do no harm.
+But this violates the natural human code of conduct where first, do no harm.

 We don't want to harm our children.

-Again, it's a reflection of the castle doctrine, the ability to protect your home, your family.
+Again, it's a reflection of the CASEL doctrine, the ability to protect your home, your family.

 That was created because of something we all knew to be true.